This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 • Cook the bacon until browned and crisp on both sides.
 Once cooked, lay the bacon on paper towels and reserve the rendered bacon grease.

-• Place the gnocchi and the sliced shallot in a large bowl.
-Trim the dry ends off of the asparagus, removing about 1 inch.
-Cut the asparagus into bite-size pieces, roughly 1 ½ inches in length.
+• Prepare the gnocchi and vegetables: Place the gnocchi and the sliced shallot in a large bowl.
+Trim the dry ends off the asparagus, removing about 1 inch.
+Cut the asparagus into bite-sized pieces, roughly 1 ½ inches in length.
 Add the asparagus to the bowl.
-Add the lemon zest, salt, black pepper, and thyme laves.
-Drizzle the asparagus and gnocchi with 2 tbsp of reserved bacon grease.
+Add the lemon zest, salt, black pepper, and thyme leaves.
+Drizzle the asparagus and gnocchi with the reserved bacon grease.
 Toss the mixture to coat everything evenly and spread it into an even layer on a parchment-lined baking sheet.

-1 17-oz pkg gnocchi, 2 medium shallots, 1 lb asparagus, 2 tsp lemon zest, 1 tsp kosher salt, ½ tsp freshly ground black pepper, 2 tbsp bacon grease, 1 tbsp fresh thyme leaves
+1 17-oz pkg potato gnocchi, 2 medium shallots, 1 lb asparagus, 2 tsp lemon zest, 1 tsp kosher salt, ½ tsp freshly ground black pepper, 2-4 tbsp reserved bacon grease, 1 tbsp fresh thyme leaves

-• Once roasted, remove the baking sheet from the oven and sprinkle the peas over the hot pan.
+• Finish and serve: Once roasted, remove the baking sheet from the oven and sprinkle the peas over the hot pan.
 The residual heat will warm the peas.
 Crumble the bacon over the gnocchi and sprinkle with lemon juice and grated Parmesan cheese.

-1 ½ cups peas, 1 tbsp fresh lemon juice, ¼ cup grated Parmesan cheese
+1 ½ cups frozen peas, 2 tbsp fresh lemon juice, ¼ cup freshly grated Parmesan cheese

 Video